How to Write the Perfect Event Description (With Examples)

 Use the "What to bring" section.
 When you're creating your event on Lemonvite, there's a dedicated "What to bring" field.
 Use it instead of burying that info in the description.
 It keeps things clean and guests can reference it easily.

 Keep it scannable.
-A wall of text works against you.
-Short paragraphs.
-Break up the information.
+A wall of text works against you, so keep your paragraphs short and break up the information.
 People skim, especially on their phones.

 How Lemonvite Makes This Easier

-When you create an event on Lemonvite, your description lives right on the event page alongside everything else your guests need.
-The RSVP buttons.
-The "What to bring" list.
-The add-to-calendar link.
+When you create an event on Lemonvite, your description lives right on the event page alongside everything else your guests need, from the RSVP buttons to the "What to bring" list to the add-to-calendar link.
 Guests don't need an account to respond, so there's zero friction between reading your description and tapping "Attending."

 You can also send updates to your guest list if plans change or you want to build hype as the date gets closer.
-Forgot to mention the dress code?
-Send a broadcast.
-Want to share a parking map the day before?
-Done.
+If you forgot to mention the dress code, you can send a broadcast, and you can share a parking map the day before without re-sending the whole invite.

 And because invitations go out via SMS with a 98% open rate, your carefully crafted description actually gets seen.
-No spam folders.
-No "oh, I never saw that email."
+It skips the spam folder and the "oh, I never saw that email" excuse entirely.
 It hits their phone and they read it.
+Guests outside the US and Canada get the exact same invitation delivered over WhatsApp, so your wording lands no matter where on the map your people live.

 One Last Thing

 Your event description is not a formality.
-It's the first impression of your event.
-It's the thing that gets shared in group chats when someone asks "what's the plan this weekend?"
+It's the first impression of your event, and it's what gets shared in group chats when someone asks "what's the plan this weekend?"
 Make it worth sharing.

 Write it like you're texting your most enthusiastic friend about something you're genuinely excited about.
 Because if you're not excited in the description, why would anyone else be?

 Ready to put this into practice?
 Create your event on Lemonvite and give your guests something worth RSVPing to.
-It's $5 per event, no subscriptions, no ads, no templates.
+It's $5 per event with no subscriptions and no ads.
 Just describe your vision and the design engine creates a custom invitation that's completely yours.